SafetyGraphics/SafetyGraphics.github.io/pilot/testerGuide.md

 In addition to attend kick-off and wrap-up meetings, we’ve broken the testing process in to 2 separate evaluations of the eDish tool:

-- Evaluation 1 - Evaluate the eDish Graphic using demo data and complete the web survey
+- Evaluation 1 - Evaluate the web-based eDish Graphic and complete the web survey
-- Evaluation 2 - Evaluate the eDish Graphic using your organization’s data and complete the web survey
+- Evaluation 2 - Evaluate the safetyGraphics R application and complete the web survey

 More details on each Phase is provided below

-## Evaluation 1: Evaluating the eDish graphic using demo data
+## Evaluation 1: Evaluating the web-based eDish Graphic

 First, we’d like to get some clinical feedback on the graphic using a demo data set.
-For this phase, we’re asking that clinical users use the clinical workflow document (link) to access safety signals in a data set that we provide.
+For this phase, we’re asking that clinical users use the [clinical workflow document](https://github.com/SafetyGraphics/SafetyGraphics.github.io/raw/master/eDISH%20ISG%20User's%20Manual%20%26%20Workflow%20draft%204Feb2019.docx) to access safety signals in a data set that we provide.
 More technical testers, can skip this testing phase.

 ### Step-By-Step
 [Total Time Required: 30 minutes to 1 hour]